mulesoft-assets/template-db2sfdc-user-migration/README.md

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
++ Add dependency for your Database driver to the pom.xml or simplt add external jar to the build path and rebuild project
++ Configure GenericDatabaseConnector in Global Elements section of the config flow to use your database specific driver.
+Classpath to the driver needs to be supplied here.
++ By default this template relies on existing table **"user"** in the database of your choice, so it will perform sql statements against this table, but feel free to customize prepared statements to use different database table or columns.
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`

 ### Running on Mule ESB stand alone  <a name="runonmuleesbstandalone"/>

-Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties).
+Follow other steps defined [here](#runonpremise) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 Once your app is all set and started, there is no need to do anything else.
 The application will poll SalesForce to know if there are any newly created or updated objects and synchronice them.